findus1994/DevOpsInfra2018/README.md

         1. Remember to add `api/pokemon` to the url after hitting `Open App`.
     2. You will as well be able to see all the apps in the pipeline in your StatusCake page.
         1. Here you can monitor your applications.
+    3. When using this api you can use the DTO object you retrive from a GET request as a schama for making a POST or PUT request.
+You can use tools like Postman to make these requests.

 ### Tasks Done